Stress of Modern-day Motherhood

 8) Enjoy Mothers Day – Ladies, you deserve (at least) one day off a year!
 Make the most of Mothers Day and let your family spoil you.
 Don”t worry if the house is a mess, just treasure the special time you have with your kids, give yourself a pat on the back, and tell yourself “well done” for doing such a hard, demanding, stressful, but meaningful and rewarding job!
 Happy Mothers Day! 🙂

 About the Author

-Nicola George is a fully registered, Chartered Psychologist with 14yrs professional experience based at the Green Door Health clinic in Elanora Heights, on the Northern Beaches of Sydney. www.greendoorhealth.com.au
+Nicola George is a fully registered, Chartered Psychologist with 18yrs professional experience based at the BPsych Clinic in Mona Vale, on the Northern Beaches of Sydney.

 As a busy working mum of two, she knows all about the stresses and strains of modern-day motherhood, but with her professional knowledge and experience she has helped many mums to manage their stress and find more balance in life.
 She also teaches psycho-educational stress management workshops.